It’s Friday – let’s make pizza!

 And just a side note: I’ve been really enjoying this hole-ey pizza pan lately – it gets the bottom edges of the crust nice and crisp.

-Look how many vegetables!
+Look at how many vegetables are on this broccoli pizza!
 I love it 🙂

-The oozy cashew cream layer goes on at the very end.
-You don’t want to bake cashew cream in the oven – it loses a lot of its creaminess if you do.
+The oozy cashew cream drizzle goes on at the very end.
+You don’t want to bake this cashew cream in the oven – it loses a lot of its creaminess if you do.

 So once the pizza comes out of the oven, drizzle the cashew cream very generously over the top.
 Finish with fresh basil and a sprinkle of red pepper flakes, if you like.
 Voila!
 Vegan pizza!